SublimeText/LaTeXTools/docs/features.md

  * On Windows, Sumatra
  * On Linux, Evince

 However, it is possible to use other programs to view PDF files.
 Currently, there are viewers available for Preview.app, Okular and Zathura.
 These viewers can be chosen by changing the `"viewer"` setting.
 See the [Viewer Settings](settings.md#viewer-settings) section for details.
-If you are using an alternate viewer, please see the relevant section under [Alternate Viewers](alternative-viewers.md) for any caveats or other instructions.
+If you are using an alternate viewer, please see the relevant section under [Available Viewers](available-viewers.md) for any caveats or other instructions.
 In addition, there is a viewer, called the Command Viewer which can be used to launch a PDF document using the command line.